Shuzhengz/dark-discord/README.md

   - You can also use `dark-discord.theme.min.css`
 - Go back to the `Themes` tab in Discord's settings, enable the theme with the switch

-### Note

-Because of the nature of BetterDiscord, sometimes after Discord updates you have to install BetterDiscord again.

-Usually you do not need to reinstall the theme, but in some cases you do.

 ### Install as a custom CSS

 The custom CSS option can be useful if your install of betterdiscord is bugged or not supported fully